root-project/root/README/ReleaseNotes/v608/index.md

 * Three methods have been added to manage implicit multi-threading in ROOT: `ROOT::EnableImplicitMT(numthreads)`, `ROOT::DisableImplicitMT` and `ROOT::IsImplicitMTEnabled`.
 They can be used to enable, disable and check the status of the global implicit multi-threading in ROOT, respectively.
 * Even if the default reduce function specified in the invocation of the `MapReduce` method of `TProcessExecutor` returns a pointer to a `TObject`, the return value of `MapReduce` is properly casted to the type returned by the map function.
+* Add a new class named `TThreadExecutor` implementing a MapReduce framework sharing `TProcessExecutor` interface and based in tbb.
+* Add a new class named `TExecutor` defining the MapReduce interface for `TProcessExecutor` and `TThreadExecutor`, who inherit from it.
+* Remove all `TPool` signatures accepting collections as an argument with the exception of std::vector and initializer_lists.
+* Extend `TThreadExecutor` functionality offering parallel reduction given a binary operator as a reduction function.
 * Add a new class named `TThreadedObject` which helps making objects thread private and merging them.
-* Add tutorial showing how to fill randomly histograms using the `TProcessExecutor` class.
+* Add tutorials showing how to fill randomly histograms using the `TProcessExecutor` and `TThreadExecutor` classes.
 * Add tutorial showing how to fill randomly histograms from multiple threads.
 * Add the `ROOT::TSpinMutex` class, a spin mutex compliant with C++11 requirements.
 * Add a new Implicit Multi-Threading (IMT) use case, incarnated in method `TTreeProcessor::Process`. `TTProcessor::Process` allows to process the entries of a TTree in parallel.
 The user provides a function that receives one parameter, a TTreeReader, that can be used to iterate over a subrange of entries.
 Each subrange corresponds to a cluster in the TTree and is processed by a task, which can potentially be run in parallel with other tasks.